-- Creating a reading corner in the classroom requires space for keeping and displaying books. - Classroom must be conducive for reading and writing with appropriate lighting. - Books can be displayed in a variety of ways. - If any shelf or furniture is used the teacher must ensure that it is safe for children and books are within the reach of children. - Activities and learning tasks should be participatory. - Bal Sansads (Child Cabinets) in the schools may be given responsibility to maintain the books in the reading corner.
+- Creating a reading corner in the classroom requires space for keeping and displaying books. - Classroom must be conducive for reading and writing with appropriate lighting. - Books can be displayed in a variety of ways. - If any shelf or furniture is used the teacher must ensure that it is safe for children and books are within the reach of children.

+Activities and learning tasks should be participatory.

+BalSansads (Child Cabinets) in the schools may be given Books can be displayed in different ways: